JonatasSC/ServidorHttpBasico/README.md

 # ServidorHttpBasico
-Servidor HTTP basico criado do zero
+Servidor HTTP basico criado do zero.
+Nesse projeto foi usada a versaoo 6.0 do donet-core.